-Catholic Charities is committed to utilizing technology to efficiently and effectively document service delivery, and is continually evaluating the system and creating new implementation plans to increase our capacity.
+Catholic Charities is committed to utilizing technology to document service delivery and is continually evaluating the system and creating new implementation plans to increase our capacity efficiently and effectively.
 The ongoing implementation of a comprehensive data base is challenging and rewarding.
 The time to explore new potential within the system, develop an implementation plan and train staff can be a challenge.
 As we increase the number of devices utilizing the internet system at the sites, we are faced with the additional cost of upgrading to meet that demand.

 The ChildPlus Data Base has increased our capacity and accuracy with enrollment, attendance, education services, and collecting data for the Program Information Report.
 It also serves as an ongoing recordkeeping system for children who are enrolled for multiple program years.
+The ECE Executive Director meets with Finance team regularly to review financial statements.
+These are reviewed during the ECE Committee Meetings and at the Agency Board of Directors meetings.
+Education Specialists and site staff identify needed materials and supplies and assure purchases align with ECE best practices.